Ayoub922/Ayoub922/README.md

-- 👋 Hi, I’m @Ayoub922
+**Ayoub S**

-- 👀 I’m interested in ...
+**IT Student France**

-- 🌱 I’m currently learning ...
+- 🌐 CYU University
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I’m currently working on a sales website
-- 📫 How to reach me ...
+- 👀 I’m looking for an apprenticeship for my master's degree

 <!---
 Ayoub922/Ayoub922 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.